American entry into World War I: Public opinion, moralism, and national interest

 However, historian Harold C. Syrett demonstrated that business in general supported neutrality.
-Other historians state that the pro-war element was animated not by profit but by disgust with what Germany actually did, especially in Belgium, and the threat it represented to American ideals.
+Other historians state that the pro-war element was animated not by profit but by disgust with what Germany actually did, especially in Belgium, and the threat it represented to US ideals.
 Belgium kept the public's sympathy as the Germans executed civilians, and English nurse Edith Cavell.
 American engineer Herbert Hoover led a private relief effort that won wide support.
 Compounding the Belgium atrocities were new weapons that Americans found repugnant, like poison gas and the aerial bombardment of innocent civilians as Zeppelins dropped bombs on London.
 Even anti-war spokesmen did not claim that Germany was innocent, and pro-German scripts were poorly received.

-Randolph Bourne criticized the moralist philosophy claiming it was a justification by American intellectual and power elites, like President Wilson, for going to war unnecessarily.
+Randolph Bourne criticized the moralist philosophy claiming it was a justification by US intellectual and power elites, like President Wilson, for going to war unnecessarily.
 He argues that the push for war started with the Preparedness movement, fueled by big business.
 While big business would not push much further than Preparedness, benefitting the most from neutrality, the movement would eventually evolve into a war-cry, led by war-hawk intellectuals under the guise of moralism.
-Bourne believes elites knew full well what going to war would entail and the price in American lives it would cost.
-If American elites could portray the United States' role in the war as noble, they could convince the generally isolationist American public war would be acceptable.
+Bourne believes elites knew full well what going to war would entail and the price in US lives it would cost.
+If US elites could portray the United States' role in the war as noble, they could convince the generally isolationist US public war would be acceptable.

-Above all, American attitudes towards Germany focused on the U-boats (submarines), which sank the Lusitania in 1915 and other passenger ships "without warning".
-That appeared to Americans as an unacceptable challenge to America's rights as a neutral country, and as an unforgivable affront to humanity.
+Above all, US attitudes towards Germany focused on the U-boats (submarines), which sank RMS Lusitania in 1915 and other passenger ships without warning.
+That appeared to Americans as an unacceptable challenge to the US's rights as a neutral country, and as an unforgivable affront to humanity.
 After repeated diplomatic protests, Germany agreed to stop.
 But in 1917 the Germany military leadership decided that "military necessity" dictated the unrestricted use of their submarines.
-The Kaiser's advisors felt America was enormously powerful economically but too weak militarily to make a difference.
+The Kaiser's advisors felt the US was enormously powerful economically but too weak militarily to make a difference.

-Twenty years after World War I ended, 70% of Americans polled believed that American participation in the war had been a mistake.
+Twenty years after World War I ended, 70% of Americans polled believed that US participation in the war had been a mistake.